 Step2: Make sure you have the latest version of the firmware for the camera which can be found HERE.

-Step 3: The second step is to log into the cameras browser interface. then go to the "network" tab. the area we will be working in can be seen in the picture below.
+Step 3: Log into the camera's browser interface. then go to the "Network" tab.
+Please see the image below.